Empowered Activism Training – Feb 2019

 Day 8: Relax; Pack down; Take off

-Tui Community is located at the top of the South Island, on the beachfront of Wainui Bay and the western edge of Able Tasman (pictured above).
+The Tui Treefield is a rustic, outdoor venue, located at the top of the South Island, on the beachfront of Wainui Bay and the western edge of Able Tasman (pictured above).
 It’s paradise!
 There will be opportunities during the course for swimming, exploration and adventures through the National Park.
 It is a 30 min drive from Takaka and 2.5 hours from Nelson.
 We will send more info on options for getting here upon registration.

 All meals will be provided during the course, cooked on-site by Karen Palmer.
 Food will be vegetarian and where possible locally sourced and organic.